-If you take the time to explore the Bay Area, you will notice a lot of different types of rocks out there, most of which has been scraped ups from the bottom of the ocean when the North American continent slammed into and island off the coast millions of years ago.
+If you take the time to explore the Bay Area, for example, you will notice a lot of different rock types, most of which have been scraped up from the bottom of the ocean when the North American continent slammed into an island off the West Coast millions of years ago.
 When that happened, layers of rock formed from sea shells and sediments became the backbones of the Coastal Range.
-And when the San Andres Fault metamorphosed from a place where one tectonic plate was diving under the other to one where they were rubbing against one another, a new type of rock began to work its way up from deep in the earth along the legendary fault line, a rock know for is greenish tint and its snakelike features, a rock that has since become the California state rock, a rock known as serpentine.
+And when the San Andreas Fault metamorphosed from a place where one tectonic plate was diving under the other to one where they were rubbing against one another, a new type of rock began to work its way up from deep in the earth along the legendary fault line, a rock known for its greenish tint and its snakelike features, a rock that has since become the California state rock, a rock known as serpentine.

-And of course there it the snakes remarkable ability to shed their own skin, emerging with something entirely new.
+And of course there is the snake’s remarkable ability to shed its own skin.
 To have a landscape peppered with snake-like rocks, as occurs in the Bay Area, is not insignificant for creativity and innovation.
 In every creative act, something is always transformed into something else.
-The blank canvas become a painting.
-The feeling in one’s head becomes a poem.
+The blank canvas becomes a painting.
+The feeling in one’s body becomes a poem.
 The semi-conducting qualities of silicon become the key material of the Information Age.

 Personal transformation technology has also been a creative product of the Bay Area, stemming primarily from one charismatic and controversial man named John Paul Rosenberg, who changed his name to Werner Erhard when he abandoned his wife and family of four in Pennsylvania and moved out west.
-Once in the Bay Area, and steeped in a variety of influences including Abraham Maslow, founder of the Human Potential Movement and Alan Watts and his lectures on Zen.
-Supposedly, while driving over the Golden Gate Bridge, he had a moment of insight, and creative his own transformation technology, what became know as EST, then years later, Landmark Education, their widely attended program, The Landmark Forum.
+Once in the Bay Area, he steeped himself in a variety of influences including Abraham Maslow, founder of the Human Potential Movement and Alan Watts and his lectures on Zen.
+Supposedly, while driving over the Golden Gate Bridge, he had a moment of insight which led to his transformative technology, what became known as EST, then years later, Landmark Education, their widely attended program, The Landmark Forum.